 Christ also notes the original people of God, the Jews, can also be shut out of the kingdom in the next life if they didn't believe in Him when He said, "but the sons of the kingdom will be cast out into the outer darkness.
 In that place there will be weeping and gnashing of teeth" (Matthew 8:11-12).

 Furthermore, that scripture goes with God's wedding banquet, since the "outer darkness"

 is also where God's wedding guests are thrown out into if they do not have the right clothes on (Matthew 22:11-13)

 .
 Scripture does not note more than one banquet when a feast in heaven is spoken of, so all of the instances of God holding a banquet very likely refer to the one wedding banquet prepared for the Bride of Christ (Isaiah 25:6; Matthew 8:11, 22:1-14, 25:10; Luke 12:35-48, 13:28-29)

-I believe the outer darkness is also where the "evil slave"
+The outer darkness is also where the "evil slave"

 These people represent unrighteous believers and are the vessels or articles in God's house having dishonor if they ultimately get into the kingdom of heaven (2 Timothy 2:20)[3.1.64]

 .
-They may be saved by the New Covenant or were righteous enough to pass the Judgment, but their sins discredit them so they don't have the wedding clothes needed for the wedding banquet and other roles in the next life.
+They may be saved by the New Covenant or were righteous enough to pass the Judgment, but their sins discredit them, so they don't have the wedding clothes needed for the wedding banquet and other roles in the next life.
 We know this because the wedding clothes symbolize righteous acts[3.1.50]

 from Revelation 19:8, "for the fine linen [of the Bride] is the righteous acts of the saints."